997-icu/Getting-and-Cleaning-Data-Course-Project/README.md

 * The Getting ang Cleaning Data Project.R shows the procedure of my analysis work.(The annotation I wrote in the file is very informative.)
 * The CodeBook.md describes the variables of the data.(the procedure that I performed to clean up the data is described in README.md)
-* The final_tidy_data.csv shows the final tidy data after cleaning.
+* The final_tidy_data.csv and final_tidy_data.txt shows the final tidy data after cleaning.(These two files are same, just in different format)